ervivekumrao/EncryptTomcatConnectionPool/README.md

 1. Open this as project with `IntelliJ`
 2. Copy latest `apache-tomcat-9.0.96/lib/tomcat-dbcp.jar` and `apache-tomcat-9.0.96/lib/tomcat-jdbc.jar` from Tomcat build to project `libs` directory.
 3. Refresh project so libs show up in the structure (right click on project top level, refresh/synchronize)
-4. Expand libs and right-click on the jar > add Library
+4. Expand libs and right-click on the jar > add as Library...

 ## How To Use Encryption/Decryption